Ugo-Ushijima Station: Lines

 Ugo-Ushijima Station is served by the Uetsu Main Line, and is located 269.0 km from the terminus of the line at Niitsu Station.

 Station layout

-The station has one island platform connected to the station building by an underground passage The station is staffed and has a Midori no Madoguchi staffed ticket office.
+The station has one island platform connected to the station building by an underground passage.

+The station is staffed and has a Midori no Madoguchi ticket office.

 Platforms

 History

 Ugo-Ushijima Station opened on July 31, 1921 as a station on the Japanese Government Railways (JGR) Rikuusai Line, serving the town of Ushijima, Akita.
 It was switched to the control of the JGR Uetsu Main Line on April 20, 1924.
 The current station building was completed in June 1944.
 The JGR became the JNR (Japan National Railway) after World War II.
 With the privatization of the JNR on April 1, 1987, the station came under the joint control of the East Japan Railway Company and the Japan Freight Railway Company.
 All freight operations were suspended after April 1, 2006.